Security Engineering in IIIf, Part II -- Shadowing the IIIf: Secure Refinement in IIIf

 A prominent consequence of the definition of refinement is that of property preservation.
-Here, we show that refinement preserves the CTL property of ${\sf EF} s$ which means that a reachability property true in the refined model \texttt{K'} is already true in the abstract model.
-A state set $s'$ represents a property in the predicate transformer view of properties as sets of states, which are elements of the power set \texttt{Pow(states K')} of the state of Kripke structure \texttt{K'}.
-The additional condition on initial states ensures that we cannot ``forget'' them during refinement.
+It shows that refinement preserves the CTL property of ${\sf EF} s$ which means that a reachability property true in the refined model \texttt{K'} is already true in the abstract model.
+A state set $s'$ represents a property in the predicate transformer view of properties as sets of states.
+That is, properties are elements of the power set \texttt{Pow(states K')} of the state of Kripke structure \texttt{K'}.
+The additional condition on initial states ensures that the initial states of the abstract systems must also be represented by initial states in the concrete system in order to guarantee preservation. \begin{ttbox} {\bf{theorem}} prop_pres: K \ttmeref K' \ttImp init K \ttsubseteq \ttecal\ttimg(init K') \ttImp \ttforall s' \ttin Pow(states K').
+K' \ttvdash {\sf EF} s' \ttimp K \ttvdash {\sf EF} (\ttecal\ttimg(s')) \end{ttbox} The definition of refinement by Kripke structure refinement entails property preservation and proves it as a theorem in Isabelle once for all -- a so-called meta-theorem.
+So, it can be used for any concrete refinement later by instantiating the meta-theorem.